5 reasons why CAM therapies may not work for you

 The good news is, there’s a simple way to find out which therapies are more likely to be successful for you.
 More on that in just a bit.
 But first, let’s go over some of the reasons why CAM sometimes seems to have“spotty” results.

-Five reasons CAM therapies may not work
+Five reasons CAM therapies may not work in integrative medicine

 Western biomedical science has been actively testing CAM for over two decades.
 And research has proven that many age-old “alternative” and “folk” remedies aren’t just based on superstition.
 There is real science behind many of them.